|

 to your own wishes.
 There are

-coffin-building companies who are beginning
+casket-building companies who are beginning

-to offer ecologically-conscious coffins
+to offer ecologically-conscious options

 made from wicker, recycled wood or cardboard,